Creighcl/creighcl/README.md

 ## Hello World!
 I'm Chris (he/him) 👋

 ### I'm a digital maker 😎
--  Mostly spending my time building for the cloud lately (AWS)
+-  Mostly spending my time building for the cloud lately
 -  I like crafting tools and solving problems
 -  I enjoy making video games and web applications
 -  Focused on code craftsmanship, learning quickly by failing often, and keeping my AWS bill as low as possible